 - 846.1.1 Transmission Lines.
-Onshore block valves shall be installed in new transmission pipelines at the time of construction for the purpose of isolating the pipeline for maintenance and for response to operating emergencies.
-When determining the placement of such valves for sectionalizing the pipeline, primary consideration shall be given to locations that provide continuous accessibility to the valves. - (a) In determining the number and spacing of valves to be installed, the operator shall perform an assessment that gives consideration to factors such as - (1) the amount of gas released due to repair and maintenance blowdowns, leaks, or ruptures - (2) the time to blow down an isolated section - (3) the impact in the area of gas release (e.g., nuisance and any hazard resulting from prolonged blowdowns) - (4) continuity of service - (5) operating and maintenance flexibility of the system - 4 See paras.
-849.1.2 and 849.1.3 for provisions covering valves in service lines.

-- (6) future development in the vicinity of the pipeline - (7) significant conditions that may adversely affect the operation and security of the line - (b) In lieu of (a) above, the following maximum spacing between valves shall be used: - (1) 20 mi (32 km) in areas of predominantly Location Class 1 - (2) 15 mi (24 km) in areas of predominantly Location Class 2 - (3) 10 mi (16 km) in areas of predominantly Location Class 3 - (4) 5 mi (8 km) in areas of predominantly Location Class 4
+Onshore block valves shall be installed in new transmission pipelines at the time of construction to isolate the pipeline for maintenance and for response to operating emergencies.
+When determining the placement of such valves for sectionalizing the pipeline, primary consideration shall be given to locations that provide continuous accessibility to the valves. - (a) In determining the number and spacing of valves to be installed, the operator shall perform an assessment that gives consideration to factors such as - (1) the amount of gas released due to repair and maintenance blowdowns, leaks, or ruptures - (2) the time to blow down an isolated section - (3) the impact in the area of gas release (e.g., nuisance and any hazard resulting from prolonged blowdowns) - (4) continuity of service - (5) operating and maintenance flexibility of the system - (6) future development in the vicinity of the pipeline - (7) significant conditions that may adversely affect the operation and security of the line - (b) In lieu of (a), the following maximum spacing between valves shall be used: - (1) 20 mi (32 km) in areas of predominantly Location Class 1 - (2) 15 mi (24 km) in areas of predominantly Location Class 2 - (3) 10 mi (16 km) in areas of predominantly Location Class 3 - (4) 5 mi (8 km) in areas of predominantly Location Class 4

-The spacing defined above may be adjusted to permit a valve to be installed in a location that is more accessible.
+The spacing defined herein may be adjusted to permit a valve to be installed in a location that is more accessible.